LuNeder/Samantha/README.md

     - Password
     - Phone
     - Pronouns
     - Many more, since Samantha is fully configurable.
-Those are just the defaults, but you can configure it to ask as many info as you want or as few info as you want (want to ask for a password, and nothing more?
+Those are just the defaults, but you can configure it to ask as many info as you want or as few info as you want (Want to ask for a password, and nothing more?
 You can!
 Want to ask the user for extra info?
 You also can!)
 - Edit those accounts:
     - Everything can be edited!
 Samantha is developed in a way that allows everything to be changed, including usernames and e-mails.
     - The old username can redirect to the new one while a new account with the same username  as the old one is not created.